Louise of Hesse-Kassel: Queen of Denmark

 As queen, Louise lived a life isolated from the people and did not seek a relationship with or recognition from the public.
 She took no part in state affairs; her political interests focused on the arranged dynastic marriages of her children and were affected by her anti-German views.
 The high status marriages she arranged for her children secured the newly established Danish dynasty international status, connecting Denmark to Great Britain, Russia, Sweden and Greece.
 Known as "The Mother-in-law of Europe," her annual family gatherings at Bernstorff and Fredensborg attracted more attention every year and made her a popular symbol of family life.
-Significant events in her life included her wedding anniversary on 26 May 1867, when she received great public praise; her birthday celebration of 1887; the wedding anniversary of 1892, and her 80th birthday in 1897.
+Significant events in her life included her silver wedding anniversary on 26 May 1867, when she received great public praise; her 70th birthday celebration of 1887; the golden wedding anniversary of 1892, and her 80th birthday in 1897.

 The great dynastic success of Louise's six children was to a great extent a result of Louise's own ambitions rather than the efforts of her husband Christian IX.
 Some have compared Louise's dynastic capabilities with those of Queen Victoria.

 She was interested in music and painting.
 She acted as the patron of artists such as Elisabeth Jerichau Baumann.
 Some of Louise's own paintings were exhibited and given as gifts to members of other royal dynasties.

 Louise supported 26 different charitable organizations.
 Among them were Vallø stift; Kronprinsesse Louises praktiske Tjenestepigeskole (The Servant Girls' School of Crown Princess Louise) and the Dronning Louises Børnehospital (Queen Louise's Children's Hospital).
 In 1857, she founded the Louisestiftelsen (Louise Foundation), an orphanage for girls with the purpose of raising them to a life of domestic servants, which illustrated her deeply conservative ideals.
 Her most known project, and one which she herself referred to as her most important, was the Diakonissestiftelsen (The Deaconess Foundation) in 1863, which introduced the Deaconess profession in Denmark.
 In 1891, she initiated the Foreningen til Oprettelse af Friskolebørneasyler i Kbh.s Arbejderkvarter (Foundation for the Establishment of Charter school's Asylums in the Labour Quarters of Copenhagen).
 She founded the Belønnings- og Forsørgelsesforeningen (The Reward- and Self-supporting Foundation) in 1881, supported domestic servants by providing financial aid to the ill, during unemployment and in retirement.
 Louise was deeply conservative, and her charitable work has been interpreted as a fear of socialism and the growing workers movement.

 Queen Louise died peacefully at Bernstorff Palace aged 81 on 29 September 1898 and was interred in Roskilde Cathedral near Copenhagen on 15 October 1898.
 During her last years, she become deaf and infirm, and her needs were taken care of by two deaconesses from the Deaconess institution she founded.
-Louise was Queen Consort of Denmark for 35 years, longer than any other Danish Queen before her.
+Louise was queen consort of Denmark for 35 years, longer than any other Danish queen before her.

-Children

-Louise had the following six children with Christian.
-Eventually, they had thirty-nine grandchildren.